City of Blue Mountains

 The City of Blue Mountains is a local government area of New South Wales, Australia, governed by the Blue Mountains City Council.
-The city is located in the Blue Mountains, on the Great Dividing Range at the western edge of the Greater Sydney Region in New South Wales, Australia.
+The city is located in the Blue Mountains, on the Great Dividing Range at the far western fringe of the Greater Sydney area.
+Major settlements include Katoomba, Lawson, Springwood, and Blaxland.

-The Mayor of Blue Mountains City Council is Councillor Mark Greenhill, a member of the Labor Party.
+The mayor of Blue Mountains City Council is Councillor Mark Greenhill, a member of the Labor Party.